 Option Comment Status quo (or non- NESMA scenario) The planning framework that is considered likely to apply in 2024 when a significant number of consents for existing marine farms expire and will need replacement.
 The non-NESMA scenario is discussed in detail in the report attached as Appendix B .
-NESMA An NES for marine aquaculture would set rules and requirements for replacement consents and on-farm biosecurity.
+NESMA An NES for marine aquaculture would set rules and requirements for replacement consents.
 Regional councils must update their coastal plans to give effect to the NES, but Schedule 1 processes are not required.
-The proposed NES would: set restricted discretionary activity status and clearly specified matters of discretion for existing marine farms that are not in areas identified in regional coastal plans as inappropriate for aquaculture preclude notification, except to affected tangata whenua and where special circumstances exist, as required under sections 95A and 95B of the RMA clarify that consideration of effects on outstanding values is limited to marine farms that are within, or partially within, outstanding areas require consideration of all relevant environmental effects of existing farms, based on current best understanding provide simpler processes for existing farms to reduce adverse effects through realignment and add value through species changes recognise strategic planning for aquaculture carried out by councils by providing greater flexibility where planning has occurred require all marine farms (existing and new) to develop and implement onfarm biosecurity management plans that meet specific criteria NZCPS and NESMA A combined approach involving an NZCPS: Marine Aquaculture and an NESMA could be taken.
-This would provide a consistent set of rules and requirements as set out above for the NESMA alone option, as well as more detailed and specific aquaculture objectives and policies than those currently in the NZCPS 2010.
-The NES element would be implemented directly, as in
+The proposed NES would: set restricted discretionary activity status and clearly specified matters of discretion for existing marine farms that are not in areas identified in regional coastal plans as inappropriate for existing aquaculture preclude notification, except in accordance with statutory exceptions under the notification provisions of the RMA for particular tangata whenua groups, or where special circumstances exist, as required under sections 95A and 95B of the RMA clarify that consideration of effects on outstanding values is limited to marine farms that are within, or partially within, outstanding areas require consideration of all relevant environmental effects of existing farms, based on current best understanding provide simpler processes for existing farms to reduce adverse effects through realignment and add value through species changes recognise strategic planning for aquaculture carried out by councils by providing greater flexibility where planning has occurred NZCPS and NESMA A combined approach involving an NZCPS: Marine Aquaculture and an NESMA could be taken.
+This would provide a consistent set of rules and requirements as set out above for the NESMA alone option, as well as more detailed and specific aquaculture objectives and policies than those currently